machal/cssmine-content/content/intro.md

 appreciate the detailed flexbox guide and the summing up of contemporary website UI development.

-We do front-end coding, i.e. UI development—not front-end programming and Javascript.
+We do front-end coding, i.e. UI development — not front-end programming and Javascript.

 What Is It About?